 Extreme phishing

-A video is certainly worth more than a thousand words, so please watch this.
+A video is certainly worth more than a thousand words, so please watch this video of a well known but still effective attack.

 Personally, I think he went too far with the attack.
 The victims must have been traumatised.